 – Late arrivals: We always have a sweeper minivan and staff member at the airport specifically to wait for late arrivals.
 If however your child’s flight is going to be extremely delayed and we have other campers also waiting at the airport, we may book him/her onto the express bus or arrange for a taxi, depending on camper age and will discuss this with you.
 You will be responsible for these extra costs.
 Please call us with your new arrival details on cell: 604 905 8244.

 – Unaccompanied minors: Please check with your airline what their ‘unaccompanied minor’ rules are.
-You may have to pay an additional fee for airline staff to accompany your child at either end of the journey.
-Note that Momentum staff are unable to do this as we are busy meeting new arrivals on travel day.
-Please contact us nearer the time for the name of our staff member who will be meeting your child as the airline will require this.
-Please make sure to let us know that your child is traveling as an unaccompanied minor as we will need to sign them in and out.
+You may have to pay an additional fee for airline staff to accompany your child at either end of the journey and our staff will sign for them on arrival and sign them over to the airline on departure.
+Please contact us nearer the time for the names of our staff members who will be meeting your child as the airline will require this.

 Payment/Cancellation policies Top